joshchernoff/return_to_sender/README.md

 ```

-Provide a list of number to which you will be calling from from your twilio account and provide a list of number that you will be calling.
+Provide a list of number to which you will be calling from your twilio account and provide a list of number that you will be calling.

 From there before you run the application source your `.env` file to include your Env vars.
 ```